-An updated gnome-system-monitor package that fixes one bug and adds one enhancement is now available for Red Hat Enterprise Linux 5.
+An updated gnome-system-monitor package that fixes two bugs is now available for Red Hat Enterprise Linux 6.

 The gnome-system-monitor utility allows users to graphically view and manipulate the running processes on the system, and provides an overview of available resources such as CPU and memory.

-All users of gnome-system-monitor are advised to upgrade to this updated package, which fixes this bug and adds this enhancement.
+All users of gnome-system-monitor are advised to upgrade to this updated package, which fixes these bugs.